jlian/jlian.co/content/post/reliable-homekit.md

 description: "Wow, I'd never thought I would stop seeing \"No Response\""
 ---

+*Update June 2021: people felt the methods in this post are [too extreme](https://www.reddit.com/r/HomeKit/comments/b72vii/how_i_completely_fixed_not_responding/).
+Fortunately, ASUS has since published [a new support article on this topic](https://www.asus.com/support/FAQ/1042475/), and I've heard that it works better.
+I haven't tried it myself since I changed to eero (which works perfect with HomeKit) more than a year ago.
+Original post below.*

 I've had pretty good experiences with HomeKit with Philips Hue and Lutron Caseta.
 However, I noticed that standalone devices (ones that don't have hubs) would often show "No Response" in HomeKit.
 This post shows some things that I learned trying to get all my devices to be reliable.

 <!--more-->